martijnsublime/plotly-demo/chapter1.md

 ```

 --- type:NormalExercise lang: xp: skills: key:f22563df0c
-## Three basic plots
+## A line plot

-In the next couple of exercises, you will learn how to use Plotly to create three basic plot types -  a line plot, a scatter plot, and a bar chart.
-You've likely encountered these plots before and used them in your own research.
+In this exercise we will illustrate how to use Plotly to create a line plot.
+You've likely encountered this plot before and used them in your own research.
 Plotly let's you turn these basic plots into interactive masterpieces!

 To keep things simple, we've gone ahead and created two unique objects, `data1` and `data2`.
 These are available in the console.